Current Time in Trier, Germany

 Does Trier observe daylight saving time?

-Time difference between Trier and New York?
+What is the time difference between Trier and New York?

-Best time to call Trier from US/UK?
+What is the best time to call Trier from the US or UK?

 What is the UTC offset for Trier?